yunchen980604-dev/Sensor-Driven-Smart-Watering-System/README.md

 - LCD display
 - Manual pump test
 - Automatic watering logic
+## Limitations

+- Soil readings vary with soil type, sensor placement, and environmental conditions.
+- The current prototype does not use the water-level sensor for automatic safety shutdown.
 ## Future Improvements

 - Add a more reliable water-level safety system